paralllax/hacker-blog/_posts/2020-01-24-Hiding-Your-Minecraft-Source-IP.md

 Cloudflare is a CDN (Content Delivery Network).
 A CDN is a large distributed network of servers around the globe.
 They provide several advantages for hosting content, such as caching static images, reducing bandwidth, hides the origin IP and more.
 In this case however, most of those features will be overlooked as cloudflare doesn't support games unless you are willing to shell out a lot of $$.
 As such, we have configured a proxy host in the previous steps.

 We will be adding an SRV record, which has the draw back of revealing your origin IP.
 However, this will be sent to our cloud server, which will proxy the traffic back to our actual minecraft server.
 The main reason for adding the record with cloudflare is it should get rid of any potential beginner script kiddies as cloudflare will stop DDOS attacks with it's free tier.
-Most cloud providers also offer the same.
-The two combined, considering they are free, add a little more security and the benefit of allowing clients to connect directly over a domain name and resolve, instead of directly via an IP address and port.
+For clarification, cloudflare's purpose here is more for obfuscation at a DNS level.
+It also has the benefit, if you do have a site attached to the A Record, of applying it's main benefits there.
+The DDoS protection for your minecraft server will be covered by Oracle's Cloud Infrastructure.
+If you are using AWS, the equivalent would be AWS Shield.
+Both of these services are baked in and auto apply when you spinup any instances, there is no configuration necessary.
+The two combined (cloudflare + reverse proxy), considering they are free, add a little more security and the benefit of allowing clients to connect directly over a domain name and resolve, instead of directly via an IP address and port.
 Since the traffic will be proxied through the cloud sever, no one should ever get your true public IP.

 Sign up with CloudFlare [here](https://dash.cloudflare.com/sign-up)